yhakamay/cub3d/README.md

 ## About
 This is a project in 42 cursus level 2.
-My cub3d works on iMac in clusters only. cub3d is a simple project like Wolfenstein 3D.
+My cub3d works on MacBook/iMac only.
+If you desire to play it on your Linux, please let me know on issue. cub3d is a simple project like Wolfenstein 3D.

 ## Status
-My cub3d is not finished yet, DO NOT `git clone` for your evaluation 😂
+- 2D ray-casting: done
+- 3D view: almost done

+## Usage
+0. `cd Desktop && git clone git@github.com:yhakamay/cub3d.git`
+1. `cd cub3d`
+2. `make && make run`